Pep Guardiola

 Josep Guardiola and his wife Cristina Serra

-Wherever his career took him, his family always accompanied him.
+Throughout his career moves, his family has always followed.
 However, in 2019, Pep's wife, along with their youngest daughter, moved from England back to Spain.
-Back in their homeland, Cristina pursued her passion for fashion, developing her own clothing boutiques.
+Back home in Spain, Cristina pursued her passion for fashion, launching her own clothing boutiques.

 Pep Guardiola with his wife and children